Want to learn new ways to make extra money?

-Childcare is expensive, and the cost is rising.
+Childcare is expensive, and according to CNN, the cost is rapidly rising.
 The average cost for one week of care for just one child is nearly $200.
 A mom with two kids easily spends over a thousand dollars a month on childcare.

 For many moms, it’s cheaper to stay home and take care of the kids than to go to work and spend money on daycare.
 Working from home allows you to avoid pricey childcare while still having a career and making money.

 You don’t need a college degree or tons of work experience to find a job where you can work from home.
 There are plenty of career options available that will give you the freedom to stay home with your kids while earning income.

 What you choose to do will depend on your talents, interests, and experience.
 These 8 jobs are all great places for any mom to start, and they don’t require any specific education or past work experience.